Small business marketing & how to do it: Part I

 So you might end up with an accounting system that's linked into a CRM (customer relationship management) package, data mining tools, reporting software and marketing programs.
 And all of it based in the cloud, so you can access it at any time and wherever you happen to be.

 Once you've extracted valuable customer information from business data, how do you use it?
 Quite simply, to understand what your customers want and then give it to them – and tell them about it!
 Let's take the example of a local hardware store:

 - Follow seasonal trends

-By looking at seasonal purchasing trends for items such as barbecue grills, outdoor rugs and suntan lotion, the hardware store owner can determine what kinds of items sell the best, such as gas grills versus charcoal grills, at what time of year.
+By looking at seasonal purchasing trends for items such as barbecue grills, outdoor rugs and sun cream, the hardware store owner can determine what kinds of items sell the best, such as gas grills versus charcoal grills, at what time of year.
 They can then make sure their inventory matches demand.